willcommit/setup_angular_web_app_project/setup_angular_web_app_project.md

 - Groom a prioritized backlog
 - Ensure acceptance criteria are clear, concise and concrete

 The Pareto principle tells us that 20% of the effort delivers 80% of our goals.
 This means 80% of our time is spent on details.
-The be effective we should focus on the 20% were can get the most job done, with least amount of effort.
+To be effective we should focus on the 20% were can get the most job done, with least amount of effort.
 In our case this is by building Line-of-Business apps which we can scale accordingly.
 Adhering to this principle it is very important to create a predictable environment for the team and keep engineering overhead at a minimum, focus on what really matters.
 Also always avoid experimentation in production code, only introduce changes that have been tested in proof-of-concept/small apps and approved by the team.
 All this can be archived by staying close to the **Router-first architecture** as stated by Doguhan Uluca: